-- 2021 undergraduate class: all students who started at your institution as first-time students and received a bachelor's degree between July 1, 2020 and June 30, 2021. - Only loans made to students who borrowed while enrolled at your institution. - Co-signed loans.
+- 2023 undergraduate class: all students who started at your institution as first-time students and received a bachelor's degree between July 1, 2022 and June 30, 2023. - Only loans made to students who borrowed while enrolled at your institution. - Co-signed loans.

-Exclude
+Exclude:

-- · Students who transferred in. - Money borrowed at other institutions. - Parent loans - Students who did not graduate or who graduated with another degree or certificate (but no bachelor's degree). - Any aid related to the CARE Act or unique the COVID-19 pandemic. - H4 Provide the number of students in the 2021 undergraduate class who started at your institution as first-time students and received a bachelor's degree between July 1, 2020 and June 30, 2021.
-Exclude students who transferred into your institution.
+- Students who transferred in.

+- Money borrowed at other institutions.

+- Parent loans

+- Students who did not graduate or who graduated with another degree or certificate (but no bachelor's degree).

+- Any aid related to the CARE Act or unique the COVID-19 pandemic.

+H4.
+Pı rovide the nu mber of fstudents in the 2023 undergrad uate class who s started at your institution as fir st-time students and receiv ed a b oacheloi 's degre ee betweer 1 July 1, 2022 and June 3 0, 2023.
+I Exclud le stude nts who transferre d into y our ins stitution.